delight-dev/Delight/UnityProject/Delight/Assets/Delight/Readme.txt

 Introduction
 ------------

 Delight is an open source component-oriented framework for Unity, mainly centered around creating user-interface components that can easily be extended, combined and shared using a text based declarative design language (similar to HTML).
+Below shows a quick start guide, be sure to check out GettingStarted.pdf for a guide to get started.

 Quick Start
 -----------